-Ethos's clients do not pay more for investment transactions effected and/or assets maintained at Schwab, US Bank, or Citigroup because of this arrangement.
-There is no corresponding commitment made by Ethos to Schwab, US Bank, or Citigroup or any other entity to invest any specific amount or percentage of client assets in any specific mutual funds, securities, or other investment products because of the above arrangement.
+Ethos' clients do not pay more for investment transactions effected and/or assets maintained at Ethos' Custodial Firms because of this arrangement.
+There is no corresponding commitment made by Ethos to Ethos' Custodial Firms or any other entity to invest any specific amount or percentage of client assets in any specific mutual funds, securities, or other investment products because of the above arrangement.

-Schwab's services described in this paragraph generally benefit the client and the client's account but may extend beyond a specific client to other client accounts as well.
+Ethos' Custodial Firms services described in this paragraph generally benefit the client and the client's account but may extend beyond a specific client to other client accounts as well.